artu-st/artu-st/README.md

 [![LinkedIn: Arturo Ruiz Pascual](https://img.shields.io/badge/ArturoRuizPascual-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/marcos-s-5b8515b8/)](https://www.linkedin.com/in/arturo-ruiz-pascual-6226a0149/)

 I'm Arturo.
 I am dedicated to industrial robotics.
 With more than 5 years of experience in the automotive sector, I am one of the main suppliers of companies at a global level such as Reanult or PSA in Spain.
-I am currently trying to make my way as a freelancer in the multiplatform applications market, betting very strongly on Flutter.
+I am currently trying to make my way as a freelancer in the multiplatform applications market, betting very strongly on Flutter and artificial intelligence tools such as Tensorflow.

 <!--
 **artu-st/artu-st** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.